NikhilMukraj/spiking-neural-networks/README.md

   - Gap condutance should be retrieved from TOML via IFParameters
 - Eventually remove existing genetic algorithm fit for matching an EEG signal and replace it with R-STDP one or at least genetic algorithm that changes weights rather that input equation

-- Move non initialization parameters to cell struct, move bayesian parameters to cell struct as well
+- **Move non initialization parameters from IFParaemeters to cell struct, move bayesian parameters to cell struct as well**
+  - Make function to translate IFParameters and STDPParameters to cell struct
 - Use integrate and fire parameters only for initialization not for calculation
   - Update code in obsidian when refactor is done